Possible Use of Donor Information and Blood Samples in Medical Research

 How might your sample be tested and will you be informed of results?

-- Samples linked to your identifying information may be used for infectious disease testing to provide a safe blood supply.
+- We may use samples linked to your identifying information for infectious disease testing to provide a safe blood supply.

-- You will be notified in person, by phone, or by letter, about any test results that are identified to you and that may impact your health.
+- We will notify you in person, by phone, by letter, or electronically about any test results that are identified to you and that may impact your health, and we may invite you to participate in a follow-up study.

 What will happen if your sample or information is stored?

-- Your sample may be stored for future research on blood safety.
+- Your donor information, blood, and blood sample may be stored and made available for future research use indefinitely.

-- Your identified sample and information will not be used for research unrelated to blood safety without your consent.
+- Your identified sample and information will not be used for research unrelated to donor safety, blood safety and/or blood product efficacy, and contributions to public health without your consent.

 - If your sample is stored, only authorized Red Cross personnel can link it to your identifying information.